larromba/swift-mockable/README.md

   // time function was called
   let date = Date()

-  // returns parameter of a given name. you must cast it to the expected type func parameter<T: StringRawRepresentable>(for key: T) -> Any?
+  // returns a parameter that was passed to a function. you must cast it to the expected type func parameter<T: StringRawRepresentable>(for key: T) -> Any?
 }